 Christian marksmen during the Festival of Moors and Christians in Elda, Alicante

-Festival of Moors and Christians in Elda
+Moors and Christians Festival in Elda.

 Festivity of National Tourist Interest